DEV-ELECTRON/Synthetica/readme.md

 # "Synthetica" One Page Website Template

-"Synthetica" is a one page website template made by [Peter Finlan](http://peterfinlan.com/) exclusively for Codrops.
+"Synthetica" is a one page website template made by [Mostafa Reda]

 [Article on Codrops](http://tympanus.net/codrops/?p=26570)